diogoabnunes/AC-Project/README.md

 [Case Description](https://moodle.up.pt/mod/page/view.php?id=65373)

+- Diogo: client.csv
+- Daniel: account.csv
+- César: district.csv
+disp.csv

+## Criteria

+Problema: emprestimos nao pagos (origem)
+Descricao: perda $
+Objetivo banco: minimizar perdas

 ## Business Understanding

-# Requirements
+- BU: analysis of requirements with the end user

-- Data about the clients and the loan requests
+  - Take into account data about the clients and past loan requests, accounts and transactions

-# Business Goals

-- Improve bank services
+  - Use a data mining approach to address a descriptive and a predictive problem

+- BU: definition of business goals
   - Reduce loan risks
   - Improve bank understanding of clients

-# Data mining Goals

-- Predict accurately (with X accuracy) if a loan should be granted

-## Criteria

-Business Understanding
-- BU: analysis of requirements with the end user
-- BU: definition of business goals
 - BU: translation of business goals into data mining goals
+  - Predict (with X auc) if a loan should be granted
+  - Create client profiles based on whether the client was granted a loan, and if they paid the loan back or not

 Data Understanding
 - DU: diversity of statistical methods